nikunjsanghai/Introduction_to_Programming_Cplusplus/Week2/Homework2_help.md

 #### Problem 3
 I found the .find() function very useful for this question. .find() helps us locate the position of a certain character/string within a existing string.

+Steps to solve:
+1. Use the find function to look for something familiar or repetitive in the input, like '*','x'.
+2. Tricky part would be finding b and c in the equation, a is simple.
+End point of b - (starting point of a+ plus some offset) would be the length of b.
+Once you have the length of b you can use the substring to find b.